agikarasugi/SCRUM-OCR-APP-Test-Project/README.md

-# SCRUM OCR APP Test Project
+# SCRUM OCR APP - Test Project

 This is a test project from sCRuM: Character Recognition Mobile application for android.

 sCRuM is using Azure Cognitive Service for Computer Vision (OCR) purposes.

+Made for SLME (Student Local Market Experience) in Software Engineering course in Binus University

+sCRuM is a Android mobile application to recognize text accurrately and fast with several nice features such as OCR History, and inbuilt Text Editor.

 ## Screenshots: